fluke777/RoboND-Kinematics-Project/writeup_template.md

 Since this project is fairly big the areas are not so much improvements but more areas for further exploration.
 I would definitely like to understand the whole chain.
 Especially how the planner works since sometimes it does not feel like the path planned is optimal

+### Attributions
+- Portions of the code are used from the project walkthrough